ICC Cricket World Cup 2011 / Players / Steven Davies

 |Last T20s||Nottinghamshire v Somerset at Nottingham, Aug 24, 2017 scorecard|

-In a short international limited-overs career Steven Davies has felt the benefit and pain the merry-go-round selection policy that England wicketkeepers have been subjected to.
+In a short international limited-overs career Steven Davies felt the benefit and pain the merry-go-round selection policy that England wicketkeepers have been subjected to.
 He made a surprise international debut in a Twenty20 against West Indies in Trinidad in 2009 but was soon replaced by Craig Kieswetter as England went on to lift the World Twenty20 in 2010.

 Davies then replaced Kieswetter in the 50-over side and travelled to Australia in 2010-11 as England's first-choice wicketkeeper in limited-overs cricket and back-up to Matt Prior in the Test squad.
-Just one game into the seven-match ODI that series that preceded the World Cup, Davies was unexpectedly dumped from the team and replaced by Matt Prior who went on to the World Cup without much success.
+Just one game into the seven-match ODI that series that preceded the World Cup, Davies was unexpectedly dumped from the team and replaced by Prior who went on to the World Cup without much success.

 Davies had long been earmarked as a player with England potential.
 It was clear he had talent when he finished above Graeme Hick in the Worcestershire averages in his debut season in 2005, and he was selected for the National Academy and toured the West Indies with England A that winter.
 A former England Under-19 captain, Davies has impressed everyone who has come across him and, vitally, his glovework is an excellent standard.
 At the end of the 2009 season, sensing a need to challenge himself, Davies moved from Worcestershire to Surrey where he has been given the responsibility of batting in the top order.

 A stylish left-handed batsman, he is particularly fluent through the offside but his tendency to hit the ball in the air has prevented him from nailing down an international position.

 In February 2011 Davies became the first international cricketer to announce that he was gay, choosing to reveal the fact in an interview with The Daily Telegraph.
 He had come out to his family five years earlier and was also already out to his teammates.